Heavy Duty Rope

 Rope has been contributing to human innovation and construction for thousands upon thousands of years.
-A seemingly simple tool, it has helped us reach new heights, literally.
-It hoists, it pulls and it pushes.
-Heavy duty rope contributes greatly to the endeavors of the modern world, not just in architecture, but also in landscaping, recreation, leisure and even exercise.
+A seemingly simple tool, it has helped us reach new heights.
+It hoists, it pulls, and it pushes.
+Heavy duty rope contributes greatly to the endeavors of the modern world, not just in architecture, but also in landscaping, recreation, leisure, and even exercise.